-Today’s project is the perfect Valentine gift for your favorite kiddo(s)!
-Learn how to make a DIY Child Apron with a free pattern guide.
+Today’s project is the perfect gift for your favorite kiddo(s)!
+Learn how to make a DIY child or adult apron with a free pattern guide.

 You can also easily adjust the pattern to fit any size child.

 Let’s get started!
 Below are the materials you will need.
 (Affiliate links in blue)

 All supplies are not in the photo above.
 Affiliate links are below in color.